Wednesday, 14 January 2026

 Emulsify the mousse ingredients in a blender to puree and then spread on a serving dish.

-Finely mince the minced red onion and then rinse under cold water to reduce hotness, or sauté till softened.
-Sprinkle on the red onion, green onion and capers over the dish.
+Finely mince the red onion and then rinse under cold water to reduce hotness, or sauté till softened.
+Sprinkle the red onion, green onion and capers over the dish.
 Drizzle the olive over the dish.
 Serve with crackers.

 Friday, 31 January 2025